-This is not necessary for a simple optimization, but it is needed if Monte Carlo or molecular dynamics simulations with quenching are to be carried out (see below).
+This is not necessary for a simple optimization, but it is needed for basin-hopping or for Monte Carlo or molecular dynamics simulations with quenching (see below).

 Whether specified in an OPTIONS block or in the OPTIMIZE command, the options remain in force unless changed subsequently.
 This is an incompatible change from earlier versions of the program, where the default options were reset for each OPTIMIZE or MC or MD command.
 There is one exception to this: if the DUMP option is set and an optimization or simulation is carried out, it is unset after the dump so that the dump file is not accidentally over-written by later optimizations.
-RESET